michaelnguyen974/CV/README.md

 ### Clean code advocate

-Makers Academy shaped and facilitated my want to be a purveyor of clean code.
+Makers shaped and facilitated my want to be a purveyor of clean code.
 Exercising programming principles such as SOLID and DRY, practicing usage of XP Values in group situations to ensure we were on the same wavelength, striking a fine balance between having an efficient and a readable codebase (for yourself as well as for others!) and using TDD/BDD to keep pesky bugs out of the way when that crafted code is pushed to production.

 I truly believe in this approach to programming and coding and hope to work with others that respect it as much as I do.